Ex-Washington employees ask NFL to release report findings

 Washington hired Jason Wright as team president last summer and is in the midst of an internal review of all gameday operations.

-Seventeen women signed the letter to Goodell by name and three others anonymously.
+Seventeen former employees signed the letter to Goodell by name and three others anonymously.
 They asked for identities and other private information to be redacted but for the league to make the results of the investigation available to the public.

-“Not to do so here would be a betrayal of the many women who courageously came forward to provide vital information to assist with the NFL investigation,” lawyers Lisa Banks and Debra Katz wrote in another letter to Goodell dated Thursday.
-Banks and Katz said they represent 40 former employees of the team.
+“Not to do so here would be a betrayal of the many women who courageously came forward to provide vital information to assist with the NFL investigation,” Banks and fellow attorney Debra Katz wrote in another letter to Goodell dated Thursday.
+“For its own credibility, it is crucial that the NFL release the investigative report, while also protecting from disclosure any witnesses who requested confidentiality.
+Without public scrutiny of the report’s findings, our clients and the public at large will not be able to trust the NFL to police this type of behavior and act decisively to penalize those in its ranks, including owners, who allow women to be exploited and mistreated.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL